aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ### IAM Permissions

-Because powertools needs to fetch the configuration from the AppConfig, you need to add `appconfig:GetConfiguration` action to your function.
+Your Lambda function must have `appconfig:GetConfiguration` IAM permission in order to fetch configuration from AWS AppConfig.

 ### Required resources